lojack5/IFileOperation/README.md

 ### Exceptions
 This library may raise any of the following exceptions:
-  - `NotADirectoryError`: This can happen when trying to rename a folder if a file already exists with the same name.
+  - `NotADirectoryError`: This can happen when trying to rename a folder if a file already exists with the same name, or attempting to move/copy to a directory that doesn't exist.
   - `IsADirectoryError`: This can happen when trying to rename a file if a folder already exists with the same name.
   - `PermissionError`: Can occur for various reasons, common examples are UAC